 Why work with a NATHO firm?

 All NATHO members must adhere to a written Code of Ethics that covers relationships between clients, physician providers, and other Travel Healthcare firms.
-If you feel that a member company has acted in an unethical manner, you may file a formal complaint with the NATHO Ethics Committee.

 In addition, NATHO provides an Arbitration Committee to settle disputes between member companies when monetary jurisdiction is involved.
 Although all NATHO members agree to participate in the process, arbitration is not binding, and parties may still seek a remedy through the legal system.
 However, if a dispute does end in a lawsuit, often the winner of the NATHO arbitration enters the courtroom with an influential decision from its peers in the industry.